Content

 Registers are kept in 2 parts:

-• Part 1 comprises of brownfield sites which meet the above criteria.
+• Part 1 comprises brownfield sites which meet the above criteria.

-• Part 2 may comprise of housing-led sites which the Council also considers suitable to be granted ‘permission in principle’.
+• Part 2 may comprise housing-led sites which the Council also considers suitable to be granted ‘Permission in Principle’.
+Sites entered in Part 2 are granted Permission in Principle and would still require Technical Details Consent before development can proceed.

 • At this stage no sites have been identified for inclusion in part 2 of the register.